+BENCHMARK LOCATION PRESENT/ABSENT

+IN (DPI USE)

+CONTRACT

+(SCHOOL

+USE)

+The name of the person seeking to establish the charter school. §118.40(1m)(b)1

+The name of the person who will be in charge of the

+charter school and the manner in which administrative

+services will be provided. §118.40(1m)(b)2

+3110110(1111)(0)2

+A description of the educational program of the school.

+§118.40(1m)(b)3

+The method used to enable pupils to attain educational

+goals under Wisconsin Statutes 118.01. §118.40(1m)(b)4

+The method by which evidence of student achievement or

+progress in attaining academic skills and knowledge will

+be measured. §118.40(1m)(b)5

-BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ ABSENT (DPI USE) The name of the person seeking to establish the charter school. $\$118.40(1m)(b)1.$ The name of the person who will be in charge of the charter school. $\$118.40(1m)(b)2$.
-A description of the educational program of the school. §118.40(1m)(b)3.
-The method used to enable pupils to attain educational goals under Wisconsin Statutes 118.01. §118.40(1m)(b)4.
-The method by which evidence of student achievement or progress in attaining academic skills and knowledge will be measured. §118.40(1m)(b)5.
-How the school will be governed, including method to be followed to ensure parental involvement. §118.40(1m)(b)6.
-Methods employed to review qualifications that must be met by individuals employed by the school, assuring that every teacher, supervisor, administrator or professional staff member holds a certificate, permit or license issued by the department before entering duties for such a position [Wisconsin Statutes 118.19(10 and 121.02(1)(a)2.] §118.40(1m)(b)7.
-Procedures the school will follow to ensure the health and safety of the pupils. $118.40(1m)(b)$ The procedures used to achieve a racial and ethnic balance among pupils that is reflective of the school district population. §118.40(1m)(b)9 The requirements for admission to the school. $\$118.40(1m)(b)10$ The manner in which annual audits of the financial and programmatic operations of the school will be performed. $\$118.40(1m)(b)11$ The procedures by which students will be disciplined. §118.40(1m)(b)12 The public school alternatives for pupils who reside in the school district and do not wish to attend or are not admitted to the charter school. §118.40(1m)(b)13 A description of the facilities and the types and limits of the liability insurance that the school will carry. $118.40(1m)(b)14$
+The governance structure of the school, including method to be followed to ensure parental involvement. §118.40(1m)(b)6.
+This provision should explain the basic structure of the governance board such as how the governance board is organized, how directors will be elected, and how parents will be involved (e.g., as members of the board or committee members) Methods employed to review qualifications that must be met by individuals employed by the school, assuring that every teacher, supervisor, administrator or professional staff member holds a certificate, permit or license issued by the department before entering duties for such a position [Wisconsin Statutes 118.19(10) and 121.02(1)(a)2.] §118.40(1m)(b)7 Procedures the school will follow to ensure the health and safety of the pupils. §118.40(1m)(b)8 The procedures used to achieve a racial and ethnic balance among pupils that is reflective of the school district population. §118.40(1m)(b)9 The requirements for admission to the school. §118.40(1m)(b)10 The manner in which annual audits of the financial and programmatic operations of the school will be performed. §118.40(1m)(b)11 The procedures by which students will be disciplined. §118.40(1m)(b)12 The public school alternatives for pupils who reside in the school district and do not wish to attend or are not admitted to the charter school. §118.40(1m)(b)13 A description of the facilities and the types and limits of the liability insurance that the school will carry. §118.40(1m)(b)14 Evidence that the contract is duly executed. §118.40(3)(a) Typically dates and signatures of the authorizer and the governance board president of the charter school.
+The amount to be paid to the charter school each year of the contract. §118.40(3)(b)